-By Minister of EEA and EU Affairs Marit Berger Røsland (Dublin, 9 November)
+By Former Minister of EEA and EU Affairs Marit Berger Røsland (Dublin, 9 November)

 Minister of EEA and EU Affairs Marit Berger Røsland visitted the Institute of International and European Affairs in Ireland and talked about how brexit affects Norway's relationship with the EU.

 Thank you very much for the invitation to meet you here at the Institute of International and European Affairs.

 You have asked me to talk about Norway's relationship with the EU in light of Brexit.
 Let me be clear from the start: Brexit does not change Norway's relationship with the EU.

 We may have rejected membership in the EU twice.
 However, we have not rejected to take part in European cooperation.
 Norway cooperates closely with the EU and its member states, because we share a common set of values and because we need joint solutions to shared challenges.
 We cooperate because it is in our own national interest to do so.
 The British decision to leave the EU does not change this.